powers-j-floyd/Cyclistic_Customer_Comparison.Google_Data_Analytics/README.md

 # Cyclistic Customer Comparison - Google Data Analytics Capstone
 This project is part of the Google Data Analytics Capstone project through Coursera.
-It analyzes customer ride patterns for the ficticious bike share company 'Cyclistic' to compare behavior between casual and member riders.
+It analyzes customer ride patterns for the fictitious bike share company 'Cyclistic' to compare behavior between casual and member riders.
 In this scenario, insights from the project will be used to design a marketing strategy to convert casual riders into members.

 ## Technologies Used
-- SQL (Data cleaning and transformation)
+- BigQuery SQL (ETL/Data Integration)
-- Tableau (Data visualization)
+- Tableau (Dashboard & Visual Analytics)

 ## Data Sources
 The data for this project were sourced from the [Divvy bicycle sharing service](https://divvybikes.com/data-license-agreement), which is operated by Lyft Bikes and Scooters, LLC.